Arhaan/PlanIt/README.md

 * Clone this repository onto your local machine
 * Navigate to this repository in the terminal or command prompt
 * run `python planIt.py`

+Do comment about any new features you would like to see!